-This chapter provides installation, configuration, and troubleshooting information for the Frame Relay Server (FRS) (8811) card and the Frame Relay Server (FRS) International (881163) card with 62200 Firmware.
+This chapter provides installation, configuration, and troubleshooting information for the Frame Relay Server (FRS) Card.

 Note that this card is labeled as an ACS card on its faceplate ejector.
 It is identified as an FRS card only in the user interface screens shown in this chapter.
 Throughout the remainder of this chapter, it will be referred to as the ACS-FRS card.